jahidrjs/news-aggregator/README.md

 2. Create a .env file:

 Create a .env file in the root directory with the necessary environment variables.
 See the Environment Variables section below for details.

 ## Running the Application with Docker

-1. Build and run the application: docker-compose up -d
+1. Build and run the application: docker-compose up --build -d

 This command will build and run the application along with a MongoDB container.

 2. Access the API: The application will be available at http://localhost:3000.

 3. Stop the application: To stop the application, use: docker-compose down

 ## API Endpoints

 1. Fetch News Articles
    Endpoint: /news/fetch

 Method: POST